Why Teach Drama to Primary School Children?

 - Appeals to different learning modes

-Dramatic activity is already a natural part of most children’s lives before they start school in the form of make-believe play, enabling them to make sense of their own identity by exploring meaningful fictional situations that have parallels in the real world.
-This can be utilised at school through structured play and drama to encourage pupils to learn actively and interactively throughout the primary years and across the curriculum.
+Drama uses the greatest resource that teachers have available to them – children’s imagination.
+Creative play is a natural part of children’s lives before they start school, helping them to make sense of their place in the world.
+Such creativity can be harnessed through drama to enable active and interactive learning experiences throughout the primary years and across the curriculum.